 - Grains (wheat, rice, barley, corn, oats)

 Magnesium is a powerful mineral that is instrumental in sleep and is a natural relaxant that helps deactivate adrenaline.
 A lack of magnesium can be directly linked to difficulty going and staying asleep.
-Magnesium is often referred to as the sleep mineral.
+Magnesium is often referred to as a sleep mineral.
 Excellent sources of magnesium are:

 Dark leafy greens (baby spinach, kale, collard greens)